montezdesousa/imaginarium/README.md

 # Imaginarium

 Imaginarium is a reverse image search engine.
 Wut?
-It is basically a cheap version of Google Lens.
+It is basically a tiny Google Lens.

 The engine receives an image hosted on the web and searches similar images on the archive database.